Definition

 A channel member may be a manufacturer, wholesaler agent, distributor, or retailer.
 [2]

-Channel member commitment is the degree to which a channel relationship is stable, loyalty has been built, and each channel member is willing to make sacrifices to maintain the exchange.
+Channel member commitment is the degree to which a channel relationship is stable, loyalty has been built, and each member is willing to make sacrifices to maintain the exchange.
 [2]

 Channel member dependence refers to a channel member‘s need to maintain a particular channel relationship in order to achieve desired goals.
 [2]